earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-10/in-class/2016-12-06-api02-get-started-r.md

 ## Working with Web Data

-The (`birth_rates`) data that we just accessed, imports into the `data.frame` format that we are familiar with.
+The (`birth_rates`) data that we just accessed, imports into the `data.frame` format.
 We can analyze and visualize the data using `ggplot()` just like we did with the precipitation data above.
 For example:

 Here's the top (or 'head') of the `data.frame`: